Corwen East railway station

-Corwen East railway station in the town of Corwen, Denbighshire, Wales, was a temporary railway station on the former Ruabon to Barmouth Line, and was, from 2014 to 2018 the western terminus of the preserved Llangollen Railway.
+Corwen East railway station in the town of Corwen, Denbighshire, Wales, was a temporary station on the former Ruabon to Barmouth Line.
+It was the western terminus of the preserved Llangollen Railway from 2014 to 2018.

 History

-Corwen East was a station opened on 22 October 2014 as the temporary western terminus of the Llangollen Railway.
-This was a private service for supporters of the Corwen Appeal.
+Corwen East station was opened on 22 October 2014 as the temporary western terminus of the Llangollen Railway.
+The first train was a private service for supporters of the Corwen Appeal.
 The first public service trains to Corwen East ran throughout the week commencing 27 October 2014 and at weekends until 9 November 2014.
-These first trains were hailed a success, with nearly 4000 passengers travelling during the first ten days of trains to Corwen East.
+These first trains were considered a success, with nearly 4000 passengers travelling during the first ten days of trains to Corwen East.

-The first public services in 2015 ran during the Llangollen Railway's Winter Warmer event on 2–3 January 2015.
+The first public services in 2015 ran during the Llangollen Railway's Winter Warmer event on 2–3 January.
 The first train ran using Class 104 DMU Nos.
 M50454 and M50528 on 2 January, departing from Carrog at 09.10 and arriving in Corwen East at 09.17.

 There was a formal opening ceremony on Saint David's Day, 1 March 2015.
 Officials unveiled the bilingual Corwen name board "Dwyrain Corwen East", showing the station's name in both languages: Dwyrain Corwen and Corwen East.

-The station was closed in November 2018 and dismantled in early 2019 and is being replaced by the new permanent station, Corwen Central, alongside the town's main car park.
+The station was closed in November 2018 and dismantled in early 2019.
+It is now replaced by the permanent Corwen station alongside the town's main car park.